Physical Reasoning and Object Planning for Household Embodied Agents: Dataset Creation

-The process of selecting an ideal configuration, while challenging for language models, typically does not require intricate multi-step reasoning or the consideration of a wide range of factors.
-To more rigorously evaluate their reasoning abilities, particularly when faced with only sub-optimal options, we have intentionally excluded all ideal configurations from our sampling methodology.
-This deliberate exclusion necessitates that the models engage in more sophisticated reasoning, considering various physical state variables, thereby highlighting their capacity for abstract reasoning.
+Although the process of selecting an ideal configuration is challenging for language models, typically it does not require intricate multi-step reasoning involving consideration of a wide range of factors.
+To evaluate their reasoning abilities more rigorously (particularly when faced with only sub-optimal options) we now excluded all ideal configurations from our sampling methodology.
+This deliberate exclusion necessitates that the models engage in more sophisticated reasoning by considering various physical state variables, thereby testing their capacity for abstract reasoning.
 By focusing exclusively on sub-optimal configurations, this methodological shift enables a more thorough investigation into the language models' ability to navigate and reason through complex scenarios in the absence of clear-cut ideal solutions.

 \textbf{Process}: To comprehensively assess language models' abstract reasoning capabilities when confronted with sub-optimal configurations, we create another \texttt{Variable Level QA dataset} and introduce 14 variations of this dataset.
-Like the previous dataset, each dataset is constructed using distinct sampling strategies and by varying number of options.
+Like the previous dataset, each dataset is constructed using distinct sampling strategies and has a varying number of options.
 Across all 14 datasets, we maintain a consistent structure of nearly 5,000 questions.

 Each question in this dataset variation is associated with a \texttt{Task} and \texttt{Utility} combination.
-While the set of questions remains consistent with previous datasets, the sampling of each task is now proportional to the count of "Moderate Configurations + Bad Configurations" (i.e the count of Sub-Optimal Configurations for that question's associated <\texttt{Task}, \texttt{Utility}> combination).
+While the set of questions remains consistent with previous datasets, the sampling of each task is now proportional to the count of "Moderate Configurations + Bad Configurations" (i.e., the count of Sub-Optimal Configurations for that question's associated <\texttt{Task}, \texttt{Utility}> combination).
 An example of 2 sampling techniques used for generating variation datasets is explained below:

 \textbf{For 5 option dataset} \begin{enumerate} \item{\textbf{Variation-1}: We sample all 5 options from Moderate Configurations of the Context object of the question's associated <\texttt{Task},\texttt{Utility}> combination.} \item{\textbf{Variation-2}: We sample 4 options from Moderate Configurations and 1 option from the Bad Configurations of the Context object of the question's associated <\texttt{Task},\texttt{Utility}> combination.} \footnote{The remaining variations in sampling techniques and option count can be found in Appendix \ref{appendix: dataset-creation}} \end{enumerate} \begin{mybox}{black}{Example Task~2 Variation~1}